 Whey protein is one of the main proteins found in cow’s milk and is highly processed before it makes its way to your recovery shake blend.

-The main motivation most of us have for choosing dairy free protein powders is as part of a bigger picture choice to reduce or eliminate dairy from our diets, either as part of a wider lifestyle change to eating plant-based or going vegan, or because many people are lactose-intolerant.
+The main motivation most of us have for choosing dairy-free, plant-based protein powders is as part of a bigger picture choice to reduce or eliminate dairy from our diets, either as part of a wider lifestyle change to eating plant-based or going vegan, or because many people are lactose-intolerant.

 How to choose the best vegan protein powder for you